fujitatomoya/ros2_persist_parameter_server/README.md

   allow_undeclared_parameters: (default true)
   automatically_declare_parameters_from_overrides: (default true)

-all of the configuration options will be passed via arguments as followings.
+all of the configuration options will be passed via arguments as following.

 <table>
     <thead>